rath9110/sentimentAnalysisPage/README.md

 After thinking about how to earn extra money to finance buying an apartment I started wondering about the behavioral impact on stocks performance.

 #### My hypothesis was:
-  Sentiment could have an effect on either long-term or short-term performance of a stock.
+  Sentiment could have an effect on short-term performance of a stock.

 After reading various papers I came to the understanding that there isn't any correlation between current sentiment and long-term performance.
 However, some papers were able to find correlation between current sentiment and very short-term performance.